SainsburyWellcomeCentre/aeon_mecha/aeon/dj_pipeline/README.md

 #### Experiment and data acquisition

-+ `Experiment` - the `aquisition.Experiment` table stores meta information about the experiments done in Project Aeon, with secondary information such as the lab/room the experiment is carried out, which animals participating, the directory storing the raw data, etc.
++ `Experiment` - The `aquisition.Experiment` table stores meta information about the experiments done in Project Aeon, with secondary information such as the lab/room the experiment is carried out, which animals participating, the directory storing the raw data, etc.